Camp Chase: Prison conditions

 The living conditions at Camp Chase were inadequate for a number of reasons.
 The prisoners were never intentionally starved, but because the Union army focused on feeding its own soldiers first it often left the prisoners with little to no food.
 The largest number of soldiers and officers held at Camp Chase at a single time was in 1863 when the prison camp held around 8,000 men.
 Because of the large number of prisoners crowded in a relatively small area, there was also a large outbreak of smallpox and other deadly diseases.
 This resulted in the death of hundreds of prisoners in the winter of 1863–1864.
 Many POW camps had the same conditions on both sides of the war.
 Because of this, the Union and the CSA agreed to exchange prisoners to stop the suffering of men on both sides.
 Ultimately around 10,000 soldiers were exchanged between both sides.

-The Lady in Gray
+Lady in Gray

 The Lady in Gray is purportedly an apparition that haunts Camp Chase Cemetery.
 The story goes that the ghost is looking for her lost love, and cannot find him in the cemetery.
 The woman is described as young, in her late teens or early twenties, dressed entirely in gray, and carrying a clean white handkerchief.
 The legend of the Lady in Gray dates back to just after the Civil War, when visitors to Camp Chase spotted the woman walking through the cemetery, trying to read the carved names on the marked grave markers.
 She was seen quite often for several years, before disappearing completely.